prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 ## Expose the Prometheus Admin API

 Prometheus Admin API allows access to delete series for a certain time range, cleanup tombstones, capture snapshots, etc. More information about the admin API can be found in [Prometheus official documentation](https://prometheus.io/docs/prometheus/latest/querying/api/#tsdb-admin-apis)
-This API access is enabled by default (as prometheus operator doesn't act as a gatekeeper) and can be toggled using this boolean flag.
+This API access is disabled by default and can be toggled using this boolean flag.
 The following example exposes the admin API:

 > WARNING: Enabling the admin APIs enables mutating endpoints, to delete data,
 > shutdown Prometheus, and more.
 Enabling this should be done with care and the